snowyu/ikb/README.md

 First it's a hierarchical nosql key/value database and the hierarchy is inheritance releationship only.

-1. Each key is a knowledge item
+1. Each key is a knowledge item ID(identification)
 1. A knowledge item only one explanation(not allow to have multiple explanations)
 1. The `"key path"` indicates inheritance relationship(ISA) of the knowledge.
 1. The key's inheritor called subkey of the key.